3555 S. Las Vegas Blvd., Las Vegas, NV

 But the animals and water attractions aren't the only entertainment at the Flamingo -- plenty of humans worth checking out call the resort their home too.
-Comedian George Wallace and the women of "X Burlesque" offer some adult fun in the late evenings.
+The women of "X Burlesque" offer some adult fun in the late evenings.
+Jeff Civillico is featured in a wacky comedy/juggling show in the afternoon.
 There are shows to suit all ages as well, including the song stylings of brother and sister duo Donny and Marie and the celebrity tribute show "Legends in Concert."

 Restaurants at the resort cater to tastes ranging from American and Italian to Japanese cuisines.
 The Paradise Garden Buffet serves up delicious food in an idyllic setting, looking right out at the picturesque wildlife habitat.
-At Hamada of Japan, you'll find everything from a California roll to the more traditional uni.
 Favorites at the Center Cut Steakhouse include the 20-ounce ribeye and 24-ounce porterhouse.
 And you can always grab a quick bite in the Tropical Breeze Cafe or the food court.

 To keep the party going, while your night away at Jimmy Buffet's Margaritaville, a crazy Caribbean-themed entertainment complex with a menu of island favorites and a cast of strolling entertainers.
 There's even a Margaritaville Casino for Parrotheads to enjoy, complete with 22 tables, 220 slot machines and the 5 O'Clock Somewhere Bar.
-Gulp down a microbrew at Sin City Brewing Co. or pick up a cocktail at Bugsy's Bar.
+Pick up a cocktail at Bugsy's Bar or the lobby bar.
 Other dining choices include Center Cut Steakhouse and the rollicking Mexican restaurant and bar chain Carlos'n Charlie's.

 The resort has also transformed its standard rooms into more contemporary accommodations -- FAB rooms.
 Modern décor elements include splashes of signature Flamingo pink and warm, wood-toned furnishings.
 Guests will enjoy upgraded beds with ultra-soft pillow-top mattresses, plush linens and faux fur throws.
 FAB rooms even come equipped with 32-inch flat-screen plasma televisions.